Jeffreychen1898/Ardime/README.md

 ## To Do

-* make draw call under following conditions: (different image, different shader, container full, uniform object change)
 * polish and implement rendering options
+* create a performance class for debugging
-* camera manipulation
+* camera manipulation (when uniform object change, make draw call)
-* shader abstraction
+* shader abstraction (when shader is changed, make draw call)
 * Use third party math library for linear algebra
 * better error handling
 * text rendering